|Alice Cooper (Wikimedia)|

 In 1965 they recorded their first single, "Why Don't You Love Me" (a cover of a song originally performed by The Blackwells), with Furnier learning the harmonica for that song.

-Alice Cooper, the man, does acting, and is a golfing celebrity, a restaurateur, and since 2004 a popular radio DJ with his classic rock show "Nights with Alice Cooper."
+Alice Cooper, the man, has taken up acting, celebrity golf, is a restaurateur, and in 2004 started a classic rock radio show "Nights with Alice Cooper."

 The Best Of Alice Cooper: Mascara and Monsters

 Billion Dollar Babies